Internet-Draft OAuth Mission Progressive Authorization August 2026

 11. IANA Considerations

-This document has no IANA actions.
-Following the expansion profile's restraint, out_of_ceiling is documented here as a specification-defined extension of that profile's denial-reason set, authority_ceiling and drawdown_policy are Mission record members defined by this profile, and the mission-authority-ceiling anchor typ follows the issuance profile's collision-resistant typ convention, none of which require registration.
+This document requests one registration in the expansion profile's Mission Denial Reasons registry ([I-D.draft-mcguinness-oauth-mission-expansion]): out_of_ceiling, with the semantics of Section 6 and Reference this document.
+Beyond that, authority_ceiling and drawdown_policy are Mission record members defined by this profile, and the mission-authority-ceiling anchor typ follows the issuance profile's collision-resistant typ convention, none of which require registration.

 12. References